dgraph-io/dgraph/wiki/content/deploy/index.md

 **What does it do?**

 It doesn't wait for mutations to be applied.
 When a mutation comes, it proposes the mutation to the cluster and as soon as the proposal reaches the other nodes, it returns the response right away.
-One doesn’t need to send a commit request for mutation.
-It's equivalent to all mutations having CommitNow set automatically.
-All the mutations are then sent to background workers which keep applying all the mutation.
-Also we are not using sync mode while writing to disk.
+You don't need to send a commit request for mutation.
+It's equivalent to having CommitNow set automatically for all mutations.
+All the mutations are then sent to background workers which keep applying them.

+Also, Dgraph does not sync writes to disk.
+This increases throughput but may result in loss of unsynced writes in the event of hardware failure.

 **What is the trade off?**